 “To Promote and Enhance Ballroom & Social Dancing”

 As with any organised group of people, we have faced our challenges, including a serious threat to our autonomy by certain individuals who sort to take over our group and change our traditions according to their own personal ideals and philosophy.
 Unfortunately there are those in this world that aspire, even conspire, to steal and emulate another’s success in a narcissistic attempt to attain their own eminence and control.
-Fortunately we were able to “redirect” those pretenders, and send them on their merry way to form their own dance group.
-Whether they realise it or not, their spanking resulted in a win-win for all concerned, as both groups can now be happy in the knowledge that they have their own identity and total autonomy.
-Dance North can confidently say that we have many content and loyal dancers enjoying the same warm and comfortable mood at our drop-in’s, as we continue on in the same pattern with the same traditions as we have for many years, despite the discordant, designing efforts of wayward pretenders.
+Dance North can still confidently say that we have many content and loyal dancers enjoying the same warm and comfortable mood at our drop-in’s, as we continue on in the same pattern with the same traditions as we have for many years.

-Notwithstanding our challenges, we have continued to develop and diversify.
-Between the two evenings, we now cover many different dance styles.
-Friday nights focus on the more traditional International Ballroom dance styles associated with strictly ballroom, such as Waltz, Foxtrot, Quickstep, Tango, Viennese Waltz, Rumba, Cha Cha, Samba, and Jive, while Wednesday nights shift the focus more towards social and club-style dances such as East Coast Swing (ECS), West Coast Swing (WCS), Hustle, Night Club Two (NC2), 2 Step, and Salsa.
-That said, at either of these two drop-in opportunities any one of the above mentioned dances may be the in vogue, depending on the mood and direction of the evening.
+Notwithstanding our challenges, we continue to develop and diversify while staying true to our beginnings.
+Between our two evenings, we now cover many different dance styles.
+Wednesday nights focus on the more traditional Ballroom dance styles such as Waltz, Foxtrot, Quickstep, Tango, Viennese Waltz, Rumba, Cha Cha, Samba, and Jive, while Mondays nights shift the focus more towards social and club-style dances such as Swing, Hustle, Night Club Two (NC2), 2 Step, and Salsa.
+That said, at either of these two opportunities, any one of the above mentioned dances may be the in vogue, depending on the mood and direction of the evening.